albertosgz/Wordpress_BigBlueButton_plugin/README.md

     Meeting IDs to display, separated by commas (incompatible with `token` option)
     - `submit`
     Text to display in the button
+    - `class`
+    Custom CSS class to attach to form

   Example:
     ```